 - Choose amber or smoky glass holders for moody warmth.

-Safety check: Keep flames away from scarves, coats, and bags hanging nearby.
+A quick safety check: keep flames away from scarves, coats, and bags hanging nearby.
 Battery tea lights are your friend if it’s a high-traffic zone.

 6. Fireless Fireplace With Candle Clusters

 No logs?
 No problem.
 Fill your fireplace with a mix of pillar candles for a faux-fire that still warms the soul.
-It’s a zero-ash, zero-spark kind of beautiful.
+It’s a zero-ash, zero-spark kind of beautiful, and honestly one of the coziest ways of decorating with candles when you don’t have a working fireplace.

 How To Stack It